prebid/prebid.github.io/prebid-mobile/adops-line-item-setup-mopub.md

 ## Step 3.
 Duplicate line items

 Duplicate your line items according to your [price granularity]({{site.github.url}}/prebid-mobile/adops-price-granularity.html) setting.
+To automate this process you can use [PubMonkey Chrome Extension](https://chrome.google.com/webstore/detail/pubmonkey/cjbdhopmleoleednpeaknmmbepfkhaml?hl=en).